AUTHORS

 Adam Nayman

-A critic, lecturer, and author, Nayman writes for the Ringer, Reverse Shot, The New Yorker, and Sight and Sound.
-He teaches cinema studies at the University of Toronto and has written several books on film, including It Doesn’t Suck: Showgirls and illustrated critical monographs on the Coen brothers, Paul Thomas Anderson, and David Fincher.
+Critic, lecturer, and author Adam Nayman writes for The Ringer, Reverse Shot, The New Yorker, and Sight and Sound.
+He teaches cinema studies at the University of Toronto and is the author of several books on film, including It Doesn’t Suck: Showgirls, as well as illustrated critical monographs on the Coen brothers, Paul Thomas Anderson, and David Fincher.

 Forthcoming: